 At December 31, 2001, fixed maturity securities and short-term investments with an amortized cost of \$3,754,014,000 were on deposit with state agencies to meet regulatory requirements.
+There are no restrictions on these assets.

 At December 31, 2001, the following investments in any person or its affiliates (other than bonds issued by agencies of the United States Government) exceeded 10% of stockholders' equity: